Jesuit Social Services: Timeline

 The Brosnan Centre moved to Dawson Street, Brunswick, in 2000.
 Around this time Jesuit Social Services launched the Bridging the Gap program, which provided transitional support to young adults leaving prison.
 The program was coupled with an increased effort to work with men in prison to strengthen relationships with their families.
 Also during this time, Communities Together was established to encompass the community development work being done in the public housing estates of Richmond, Collingwood and Fitzroy.

 In 2002, the Gateway program was established to support marginalised young people on a pathway to education, training and employment.
 Over the next five years the organisation established programs such as the Community Justice Group Conferencing program (2003), which is based on principles of restorative justice, Support After Suicide (2004), which provides free and professional counselling for people bereaved by suicide, and The African Program (2005), which supported newly arrived communities at the Flemington public housing estate.

 In 2006, Jesuit Social Services was awarded the International Spirit at Work Award in New York.
-Also in 2006, the organisation was granted Registered Training Organisation (RTO) status in Business Services, Community Services, Visual Arts and Craft Design, and Outdoor Recreation training.
+Also in 2006, the organisation was granted registered training organisation (RTO) status in Business Services, Community Services, Visual Arts and Craft Design, and Outdoor Recreation training.

 In 2007, Jesuit Social Services celebrated its 30th anniversary with guest appearances from journalist Martin Flanagan and singer/songwriter Paul Kelly.
 The same year saw the initiation of a full-service program for women before and after their release from prison.

 In 2008 Jesuit Social Services expanded its outreach to Mt.
 Druitt in Western Sydney, in partnership with Holy Family Parish.
 On invitation from local stakeholders the organisation also began working in Alice Springs to support communities with capacity building and advocacy.

-At the Jesuit’s 35th General Congregation meeting in 2008 Jesuit ministries were called upon to develop programs and initiatives that support the environment.
+At the Jesuit's 35th General Congregation meeting in 2008 Jesuit ministries were called upon to develop programs and initiatives that support the environment.
 Since then, Jesuit Social Services has focused greater attention on ecological justice.
 A number of the organisation's existing programs, including The Outdoor Experience, Perry House and Artful Dodgers Studios have become more environmentally conscious through community gardening, bush-focused art and education.

 In 2008, the Konnect Indigenous program was developed to offer support to Indigenous people leaving prison.

-Jesuit Social Services published Doing Justice: Reflections from thirty years of Jesuit Social Services, 1977-2007 (by Jospehine Dunn) in 2009.
+Jesuit Social Services published Doing Justice: Reflections from thirty years of Jesuit Social Services, 1977-2007 (by Josephine Dunin) in 2009.
 The book charted the organisation's 30-year history of serving the community.

 In 2009, the Just Leadership Breakfast Series was launched to foster the efforts of young professionals and leaders to build a just society.
 Also in 2009 the organisation launched its Economic Inclusion Program (renamed African Australian Inclusion Program), in partnership with National Australia Bank, to find work experience for skilled African Australians.
 The program has since been amalgamated into the Corporate Diversity Partnerships program.
 A mentoring program for African men exiting prison was also established in 2010.